davekinkead/thesis/paper.coffee.md

 ## Introduction

+Schooling affects student ability.
+However we might measure the academic ability of students, whether by --CITE EXAMPLES--, few people would claim that school policies, pedogogy, and environment have no causal impact on students.

+There are a variety of causal mechanisms that can explain how schools affect student ability....

 Measuring school performance is critical to many educational endeavours.
 Parents want to know which school will best educate their children; principles want to know if their leadership makes a difference; politicians and bureaucrats want to know if their policies work.

 Of course, this assumes we know what _school performance_ means.
 Depending on who is asked, the phenomena that school performance measures, and the metrics by which it is measured, will likely be different.
 For some parents, school performance might mean the change in likelihood that their progeny is admitted tom some prestigious university.
 For some policy makers, school performance might mean the delivery cost for achieving particular standardised test scores.
 For many people however, school performance will typically mean the impact of some educational process on a student's _academic performance_ [^academic].